 Pumpkin cake and Semifreddo Push Pops by Molly Yeh

 Quinoa Pizza with Stone Fruit, Chiles, and Queso Fresco by Cafe Johnsonia

 How to Make Hatch Chile Salsa Verde by Foodie Crush

 Green Onion & Chive Yogurt Dip by Project Domestication

 Best Ever Caramel Apple Cinnamon Rolls by Lauren’s Latest

 Check out the September produce guide on The Vintage Mixer.

 Baked Ziti with Roasted Eggplant and Peppers

-1/3 cup grated Parmigianno Regianno, plus more for serving
+- 1/3 cup grated Parmigiano Reggiano plus more for serving

-Heat remaining tablespoon of olive oil in a deep sided saute pan over medium heat.
+- Heat the remaining tablespoon of olive oil in a deep sided sauté pan over medium heat.
 Add the pancetta and garlic, and cook until the pancetta and garlic begin to brown.
 Add the roasted eggplant, peppers, and tomato and cook for one minute.
 Add the tomato sauce and season with salt and pepper.
-Add the cooked pasta and stir in the parmigianno regianno cheese.
-Transfer the dressed pasta to a baking dish and sprinkle with mozarella.
+Add the cooked pasta and stir in the Parmigiano Reggiano cheese.
+Transfer the dressed pasta to a baking dish and sprinkle with mozzarella.
 Bake in the oven for about 20 minutes, or until the cheese has all melted and the sauce underneath is bubbling.